saarman/ace2/README.md

 **You can access a running session by going to https://ondemand.chpc.utah.edu/pun/sys/dashboard/batch_connect/sessions

 #  Slurm
 **Slurm** to connect and allocate a job on the correct node.
-For example to initiate an “interactive” node, run commands such as:
+For example to initiate an “interactive” job, run commands such as:

 ```
 salloc --time=1:00:00 --ntasks 1 --mem=100G --account=saarman-np --partition=saarman-shared-np